-Serotonin-norepinephrine reuptake inhibitor (SNRI) medications are antidepressant drugs used to treat depression, anxiety, and some forms of chronic pain.
-SNRIs improve mood by influencing the levels of certain chemicals in the brain.
+Serotonin-norepinephrine reuptake inhibitor (SNRI) medications are antidepressant drugs that doctors may prescribe to treat depression, anxiety, and some forms of chronic pain.
+SNRIs may improve mood by influencing the levels of certain chemicals in the brain.

 Inappropriately discarded drugs can harm people, animals, and the environment.
 It is essential to dispose of any unwanted medication safely.
 Read our guide on medication disposal here.